szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make vanilla Swashbuckler THAC0 consistent if Thief THAC0 improvement is installed (2171) (IWDEE BGEE BG2EE EET)

 Normally, the vanilla Swashbuckler gets to a THAC0 of 2, because every 5 levels it gets a +1 bonus to both THAC0 and damage inflicted.
 This hinges on the assumption that the maximum THAC0 attainable for Thieves is 10.
 Changing the maximum THAC0 progression to 6 would mean they inappropriately achieve a base THAC0 of -2.
-This component addresses that inconsistency.
+This component addresses that inconsistency, by letting them achieve a THAC0 of 0, which is still better but not negative.

 If other mods that overhaul the Swashbuckler exist, you may request compatibility, as long as this causes actual problems.
 It likely will if they expect normal THAC0 progression.

 ### Make Poison Weapon improve twice more every 4 levels (2190) (IWDEE BGEE BG2EE EET)